enhsin/p2-trafficSigns/README.md

 ![alt text](./images/new_images_5.png "new images")

-The second image might be challenging because the image resolution is low and the colors have faded.
+The second image (Keep left) might be challenging because the image resolution is low and the colors have faded.
 The last one is partially covered by the snow.

 Here are the results of the prediction: